Access & Authentication Models

 Key Features

-• Automated User Provisioning: When a user is added in the IDP, Ubiq automatically generates and assigns encryption credentials.
-When the user is removed or deactivated, Ubiq automatically revokes access.
+• Automated User Provisioning: When a user is added in the IDP, Ubiq automatically provisions an Identity for that user.
+When the user is removed or deactivated, Ubiq automatically removes/deactivates the identity, revoking access.

-• Group-Based Access Control: IDP groups map to Ubiq Dataset Groups.
+• Group-Based Access Control: IDP groups map to Ubiq Access Groups.
 Users inherit access permissions based on their group membership, streamlining policy management.

-• Dataset Management: Assigning datasets to Dataset Groups in Ubiq automatically grants access to all users in the corresponding IDP group.
+• Dataset Management: Assigning datasets to Access Groups in Ubiq automatically grants access to all users in the corresponding IDP group.

 • Reduced Operational Overhead: No need to manually create, distribute, or rotate API keys for end users.
 Access is managed entirely through your IDP.